PHSAServiceOperationsCenter/PHSA-SOC/docs/source/p_soc_auto/socauto.rst

   Is used to translate diagrams described using `UML
   <https://www.uml.org/index.htm>`_ into images, in this particular case,
-  into PNG imaged.
+  into PNG images.

   On ``CentOS 7.5``, `PlantUML <http://plantuml.com/index>`_ is not available as a normal (yum or rpm) install.
 One must download the `plantuml.jar
   <http://sourceforge.net/projects/plantuml/files/plantuml.jar/download>`_
-  and place it in the :file:/usr/bin directory.
+  and place it in the :file:`/usr/bin directory`.

-  See the ``plantuml`` variable in the :file:docs/source/conf.py for configuration details
+  See the ``plantuml`` variable in :file:`docs/source/conf.py` for configuration details.

 * `GraphViz <https://www.graphviz.org/>`_: